-Dr. Lara received his doctorate in environmental design and planning from Arizona State University in 2006, a Masters in urban planning and a Masters in landscape architecture from the University of Southern California in 2001, and a Bachelor of Science's degree in landscape architecture from California State Polytechnic University in 1994.
-He was a Fulbright Fellow at Delft University of Technology and Wageningen University, the Netherlands, in 2003-2004.
-In 2014-2015 he was a visiting professor at the Institute for European Urban Studies (IfEU) at Bauhaus-Universität Weimar Germany, and was funded by German Academic Exchange Service (DAAD).
+Dr. Lara received a Bachelor of Science in Landscape Architecture from California State Polytechnic University in 1994, a Master’s in both Urban Planning and Landscape Architecture from the University of Southern California in 2001, and a Ph.D. in Environmental Design and Planning from Arizona State University in 2006, He was a Fulbright Fellow at Delft University of Technology and Wageningen University, the Netherlands, between 2003 and 2004, where he conducted research on sustainable urban design practices.
+Between 2014 and 2015 Dr. Lara was a visiting professor at the Institute for European Urban Studies (IfEU) at Bauhaus Universität, Weimar, Germany.
+While at Bauhaus Universität, Dr. Lara taught courses on placemaking, organized urban design studios, and conducted research on performance measures for sustainable urban design and revitalization strategies.
+The work at Bauhaus was funded by the German Academic Exchange Service (DAAD).

 Lara, Jesús J. (2014).
 “Latino Urbanism.”
 In Oxford Bibliographies in Latino Studies.
 Ed.
 Ilan Stavans.
 New York: Oxford University Press.

 Chen, Q., Acey, C., & Lara, J. (2014).
 Sustainable Futures for Linden Village: A model for increasing social capital and the quality of life in an urban neighborhood.
 Sustainable Cities and Society.